SharePoint/sp-dev-training-spfx-graph-3rdpartyapis/Lab.md

 The last step before testing is to notify SharePoint that upon deployment to production, this app requires permission to the Microsoft Graph to access the user's persona details.

 1. Open the **config/package-solution.json** file.
 1. Locate the `solution` section.
-Add the following permission request element just after the property `includeClientSideAssets`:
+Add the following permission request element just after the property `isDomainIsolated`:

     ```json
     "webApiPermissionRequests": [